School Games and Sports News

 Developing our skills at BHS

 Throughout the Autumn term, the year four, five and six children have visited Bedale High School for PE lessons.
-They have been working on their invasion games and in the Spring term they are continuing the sessions to work on fitness and circuit trainig.
+They have been working on their invasion games and in the Spring term they are continuing the sessions to work on fitness and circuit training.
 The children have really enjoyed trying out their skills through mini team games.
 Mr Burgess & Mrs Brittain have been really impressed with our skills!
 Summer 2017 has seen the Y5/6 pupils again heading to the high school to work on their athletics skills and having the chance to try out the high-jump using their specialist equipment.

 Autumn Sports Clubs